Prior Learning from Experience (PLE)

 PLE credit is not available for vocational or craft skills, self-improvement, or any experience accepted through Prior Learning Assessment.

-Instead of paying tuition, you’ll pay a $651 non-refundable assessment fee for each 10 credits earned, approximately one third the cost of tuition.
+Instead of paying tuition for the credits you’ve documented, you’ll pay a $651 non-refundable assessment fee per 10 credits.

 I wanted to figure out how my professional training and experience equates to college learning.
 I always regretted not getting my degree, and the time bonus through PLE was fantastic.
 Read about our students.